310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 <th>(Sagami-sensei told me in secret that they may disband it at this point.)</th>

 <th>(But I can’t let that happen!
-I won’t let Ryuseitai end like this—Not when it has such a long and proud history!)</th>
+I won’t let Ryuseitai end like this — Not when it has such a long and proud history!)</th>

 <th>(There are still some members who never take part in any of these bad deeds, and properly work hard — like our leader, Taichou!)</th>